-This edition aims to equip you with a deeper knowledge of design principles and will hopefully leave you feeling much more confident about the title and cover design of your book.
+This edition aims to equip you with a more in-depth knowledge of design principles and will hopefully leave you feeling much more confident about the title and cover design of your book.

-Although a great deal of time and thought often goes in to the title and cover design for a book, the importance of this task is still largely overlooked.
-When approaching this task, the author needs to realise that the quality of the title and cover design is essentially just as important as the book itself.
-While the content is what the customer is buying, the cover and title is what they see and consequently, the cover and title of your book speaks for the book itself.
+Although a great deal of time and thought often goes into the title and cover design for a book, the importance of this task is still largely overlooked.
+When approaching this task, the author needs to realise that the quality of the title and cover design is essentially just as outstanding as the book itself.
+While the content is what the customer is buying, the cover and title are what they see.
+Consequently, the cover and title of your book speak for the book itself.
 If these two elements don’t appeal to your audience, you will lose sales.

 Front Cover: Why So Important?

-To put things in perspective, an author could write a very average book with a knock-out title and cover design and sell more copies than an author with a brilliant book yet a non enticing cover and title.
-Book covers and titles are very much like a movie poster or cover in the sense that it advertises the work.
+In perspective, an author could write an ordinary book with a knock-out title and cover design and sell more copies than an author with a brilliant book without an appealing cover and title.
+Book covers and titles are very much like a movie poster or billboard because it advertises the work.
 A person will not YouTube the preview for a movie or go to an advanced screening if the poster doesn’t catch their eye.
-Your potential buyer will not turn the book over and read the blurb if your cover and title doesn’t draw their attention.
+Your potential buyer will not turn the book over and read the blurb if your cover and title don’t draw their attention.

 Points of Sale

 - Your cover (leads to the blurb)